satcompetition/2022/README.md

 ## Other Important Aspects

+### Special Innovation Price
+All participating solvers which do not receive an award for their average overall performance are eligible for receiving the special innovation price which is given for best contributions to portfolio performance.
+We invite you to also submit your specialized configurations and edgy solvers.
+Keep in mind that we will generate a huge data-set in this years anniversary track.

 ### BYOB: Bring Your Own Benchmarks
 Each Main Track participant (team) is required to submit 20 new benchmark instances (not seen in previous competitions).
 At least 10 of those benchmarks should be "interesting": not too easy (i.e., not solved by MiniSat within one minute on modern hardware) or not too hard (unsolvable by the participant's own solver within one hour on a computer similar to the nodes of the StarExec cluster).